Amsterdam is the capital city of Netherlands and one of the most popular tourist destinations in Europe.

-There are just 60 kilometers from Amsterdam to The Hague, 75 kilometers to Rotterdam, and 45 kilometers to Utrecht.
+There are just 60 kilometers from the capital of Netherlands to The Hague, 75 kilometers to Rotterdam, and 45 kilometers to Utrecht.

-A tour across all these wonderful cities seems like a great idea if you plan to visit Netherlands!
+A tour of all these wonderful cities seems like a great idea if you plan to visit Netherlands!

-Some of us might think that The Hague is the capital of the Netherlands because there is located the Dutch Government.
+Some of us might think that The Hague is the capital of the Netherlands because the Dutch Government is located.

 Most of us consider Amsterdam as the capital of entertainment and one of the most vibrant and cosmopolitan cities of the Netherlands, but it is also the capital of the country.

 The city located on Amstel River is one of the most visited destinations in the Netherlands, with a total number of 4 million tourists annually.

 These are the new essentials you have to pack for your trip

 All these people come to see the Old City center with its wonderful buildings, to visit the museums and to experience how life is in one of the most liberal and international cultures in the world.

 The country’s gateway to the world is the Amsterdam airport Schiphol, located 9 kilometers southwest of city center, transited by more than 70 million passengers in 2019.